-- □ Configure Actions: You must configure the actions that can be executed for the select search events.
-For more information, see "Configuring Actions" in the NetIQ Sentinel Administration Guide. - □ Configure the Integrators for the Actions: There are default actions available to perform.
+Configure Actions: You must configure the actions that can be executed for the select search events.
+For more information, see "Configuring Actions" in the Sentinel Administration Guide. \Box Configure the Integrators for the Actions: There are default actions available to perform

+Ш Configure the Integrators for the Actions: There are default actions available to perform.
 However, the integrators for these actions must be configured before the actions can be executed.
-For more information, see "Configuring the Default Integrators" in the NetlQ Sentinel Administration Guide. - Perform a Search: You must have the results of a search available in order to perform actions on selected events.
-For more information about searching, see Chapter 3, "Searching Events," on page 21.
+For more information, see "Configuring the Default Integrators" in the Sentinel Administration Guide.

+Perform a Search: You must have the results of a search available in order to perform actions on selected events.
+For more information about searching, see Chapter 3, "Searching Events," on page 19.